robertthewolf/uncharted/src/data/index.md

 tagline: 'Life is an adventure, and so are we'
 image: /img/dsc_0325.jpg
 ---
-## "We are here to lead the new generations of adventurers on their first journey towards discovery by pushing their limits."
+## "We lead the new generation of adventurers into a journey of discovery by pushing their limits in EUROPE'S LAST TRUE WILDERNESS, TRANSYLVANIA"

 <center>
 <p>-  Viktorija Raichelyte, Founder of Uncharted - </p></center>